SUN1031/SUN1031.github.io/index.md

 # Welcome

 This website is a space where my projects, studies, and ideas come together.
-It reflects my journey as a robotics engineer-learning though experimentation, solving problems with curiosity, and turning concepts into real systems.
+It reflects my journey as a robotics engineer—learning through experimentation, solving problems with curiosity, and turning concepts into real systems.

-### Why "Bezalel's Craft"?
+### Why “Bezalel’s Craft”?

-The name of this website is inspired by the Biblical craftsman Bezalel.
+The name of this website is inspired by the Biblical craftsman **Bezalel**.
 He was a builder who transformed ideas into tangible work, and that spirit resonates with how I approach engineering.

 I see technology as a form of craftsmanship: understanding materials, tools, and principles, then shaping them into something meaningful.
 Each project is an opportunity to learn, refine, and create with intention.

-### What You'll Find Here
+### What You’ll Find Here

 - Explorations in robotics, control, and intelligent systems
 - Projects developed during my studies and personal research
 - Reflections on problem-solving and design
 - Ongoing experiments and ideas

-This site is a living workshop-an evolving record of what I build and what I continue to learn.
+This site is a living workshop—an evolving record of what I build and what I continue to learn.

 ---